kuzmafloyd/EON/_projects/04-opia-dining.md

     alt: Opia Restaurant in Jimbaran with Sam (@samisfierce)
 ---

-Opia Bali Restaurant, a stunning cliff-top restaurant and wedding venue in Jimbaran invited Sam (@samisfierce) and I to capture some lifestyle photography and showcase everything it has to offer.
+Opia Bali Restaurant, is a stunning cliff-top restaurant and wedding venue in Jimbaran with some of the most beautiful facilities/gardens in the area.
+I was asked to capture some lifestyle photography, showcasing the venue & its uniqueness as a wedding venue.&nbsp;